ifydevops23/DEVOPS-RESUME-PROJECTS/LOAD BALANCING WITH NGINX  WITH SSL/README.md

 `sudo systemctl restart nginx`<br>
 `sudo systemctl status nginx`<br>

-Side Self Study: Read more about HTTP load balancing methods and features supported by Nginx on this page

 ### REGISTER A NEW DOMAIN NAME AND CONFIGURE SECURED CONNECTION USING SSL/TLS CERTIFICATES
 Let us make necessary configurations to make connections to our Tooling Web Solution secured!